pdjr-modules/IC74HC595/README.md

 #### `public void `[`callbackMaybe`](#classIC74HC595_1a9b94635c84aedde3e0df7452a0139763)`(bool force)`

-Invoke any configured callback.
+Perform regular or ad-hoc buffer updates.

-This method should typically be called from loop() with no *force* to trigger an invocation of any configured callback function at the configured update interval.
+This method should typically be called from loop() with to trigger an invocation of any configured callback function at the configured update interval.
 The method can be call with *force* set to true to invoke an immediate callback.

+The [configureCallback()](#classIC74HC595_1ae79db8eb5438aba43f9c9317bda1a607) method must be used to set up callback parameters before this method is executed.

 #### Parameters
 * `force` - if true, forces an immediate invocation of any configured callback (optional: default to false).